 - Willful absence of the adverse party for one year

 - Fraudulent contract

 - Imprisonment of the adverse party in a state or federal correctional institution at the time of filing the complaint

 - Procurement of a divorce outside of the State of Ohio, by husband or wife, by virtue of which the party who procured it is released from the obligations of the marriage, while those obligations remain binding upon the other party

 - On the application of either party, when husband and wife have, without interruption for one year, lived separate and apart without cohabitation

 Related Article: The No-Fault/Fault-Based Divorce Debate

-The cost of a divorce varies from case to case, but often it can be expensive.
+The cost of a divorce in Ohio varies from case to case, but often it can be expensive.
 It is impossible to give an exact quote, as there are countless variables to consider.